3 Reasons to File a North Carolina Class Action or Mass Tort

 3. Taking action can help restore your sense of autonomy and control.

-You’ve been “victimized” by a defective product or drug or medical negligence.
+You’ve been “victimized” by a defective product, drug, or medical negligence.
 You’ve lost some control over your life, and that lost hurts, in addition to and apart from the pain itself.
 Human beings have a primal need for autonomy.
 We need to create order in our world.
 By participating in a legal action — be it a personal injury lawsuit or class action — you can reestablish that sense of autonomy, which in turn might boost your self-esteem, confidence, and even immune system.